Utsira/Soda/README.md

 + NEW `Soda.DropdownList` - A button which, when pressed, toggles a dropdown list (this is a wrapper or factory which makes it much easier to setup dropdown lists).
 When an item is selected from the list, the button's label changes to reflect the selection, and an optional callback is triggered.

-+ NEW `Soda.Toggle`: now, in addition to iOS-style `Soda.Switch` (with an animated lever that ficks back and forth), any button can behave as a toggle.
++ NEW `Soda.Toggle` - now, in addition to iOS-style `Soda.Switch` (with an animated lever that ficks back and forth), any button can behave as a toggle.
 This has been implemented by separating the graphics and animation of `Soda.Switch` from the toggle button logic.

 + Callbacks have been made more consistent and are triggered by more elements.
 Callbacks are now always triggered as `self:callback` (with a colon) so the first argument passed to the callback will always be the sender's self.
 If you have any callbacks that take an argument, eg `callback = function(inkey)`, these will now need to have a `self`/`this` variable as their first argument (how you name the variables passed to the callback is up to you): eg `callback = function(self, inkey)`.

   - In `Soda.TextEntry`, callback is triggered by hitting return or the close keyboard button (but not by selecting a different interface element, which closes the keyboard and cancels text entry).
 Callback is passed the string entered.

+  - In `Soda.List`, callbacks return 3 variables: 1) the sender (the list object itself), 2) the selected item, 3) the selected item's title string

   - `Soda.Toggle` and `Soda.Switch` have two callbacks: `callback` (when on state is activated) and `callbackOff`